What Is Istio and Why Does Kubernetes Need it?

 - Istio enables intelligent application-aware load balancing from the application layer to other mesh enabled services in the cluster, and bypasses the rudimentary kube-proxy load balancing.

-- Application administrators can manipulate the behavior of traffic in the Istio mesh through a declarative API, in the same way they manage workloads in Kubernetes.
+- Application administrators can manipulate the behavior of traffic in the Istio service mesh through a declarative API, in the same way they manage workloads in Kubernetes.
 It can take effects within seconds and they can do this without needing to redeploy.

 - Ingress is replaced by Gateway resources, a special kind of proxy that is also a reused Sidecar proxy.